diogomgsimoes/DRL-Network-Path-Selection-For-Multimedia-Traffic-in-SDNs/README.md

  - "proactive_ryu_controller.py" or "proactive_drl_controller.py": change the number of switches and topology filename.
  - "mininet_env.py": change the number of hosts and desired paths between each hosts pair.

-To simulate the link cost optimization algorithms, the user must run the Ryu controller script with the desired cost equation uncommented (there are three available) and the simulating script.
+To simulate the link cost optimization algorithms, the user must run the Ryu controller script with the desired cost equation uncommented (there are three available in "proactive_ryu_controller.py") and the simulating script.

 Terminal 1:
 ```